Can The Blockchain Transform Cybersecurity?

 Securing Private Messaging

 Today, more people interact via private messaging than ever before.
 Business is booming on social media platforms, driven by the rise of conversational commerce.
-Customer-business interactions on these platforms generate tons of metadata.
-So, they are prime targets for hackers.
-Today, social media and messaging companies leverage blockchain to secure user data.
-Companies can use blockchain to create a unified API framework to enable cross-messenger communications.
-Blockchain can also deliver a standard security protocol for messaging apps.
+Customer-business interactions on social media platforms have become a significant source of metadata, making them prime targets for hackers.

 Secure DNS